 q: Do hats made for running offer some weather protection?

 Yes, some hats made for running offer features that help protect you from different elements.
 Some hats have sun protection in them, others are water-resistant, and others are wind-resistant.
 Not all hats on our list include all of these types of weather protection, but weather protection is available if that’s something you really want when you purchase your hat.

 q: Should I consider fashion and style into my hat decision before I make my purchase?

 If style and fashion are important to you, then you can certainly factor it in.
 Some people need to look good to feel good, and they need that psychological boost to perform better.
 If looking good really does help you perform better, then there is no reason to not find a fashionable hat.
 Just make sure that hat also has all the functionality you need.

-Sweatbands are a good idea when the weather is warmer, but if you’re running in the cold winter weather, you need something that will help with blood flow and keep your head warm.
+Sweatbands are a good example of spring running gear, but if you’re running in the cold winter weather, you need something that will help with blood flow and keep your head warm.
 So, during the winter, you will want to wear a hat when you run.